gitmarek/libbitcoinrpc/doc/README.md

 the [tutorial](./tutorial.md) and [examples](./examples.md).
 Besides, the
 following documents provide more information:

-* [Design](./design.md) -- overview of the design behind the library
+* [Design](./design.md) -- Overview of the design behind the library.
-* [Reference](./reference.md) -- full ABI and API reference
+* [Reference](./reference.md) -- Full ABI and API reference.

-Instructions how to build and install the library can be found in `README.md` file, in the project source directory.
+Instructions how to build and install the library can be found in `README.md` file, in the project main directory.

-After you have installed the software, you should be able to locally browse its man pages, describing the library data structures and routines, which are basically the above reference document adjusted to the man pages format.
+After you have installed the software, you should be able to browse its man pages offline, which are basically the above reference document adjusted to the man pages format.
 Just type:

     man 3 bitcoinrpc